-Instead, the best leaders developed a sharp talent to understand what each member of their team liked, which is a proxy of what they were good at, and consistently delegated things related to those interests.
+Instead, the best leaders develope a sharp talent to understand what each member of their team likes, which is a proxy of what they are good at, and consistently delegate things related to those interests.

 A good leader delegates tasks following two rules:

 - she knows she is not the best person to take care of this task but they understand the criteria about quality of the task

 - she knows or can guess who is the best person to take this task, she delegates to him and she leaves freedom to achieve results, under quality criteria

 If you delegate smartly you will push and inspire people instead of pulling and depress them.